A. J. Cooper

 A. J. Cooper is an American football coach and former tight end.
 He has been an assistant coach for various college football programs since 2006.
-He currently is the Linebackers coach for Arizona State.
+He currently is the linebacker coach and defensive run game coordinator for Arizona State.

 Playing career

 Out of Sunnyslope High School where he played linebacker and tight end, Cooper went to Glendale Community College as a tight end.
 In 2004 he transferred to North Dakota State University, where he was selected First Team All-Great West Football Conference as a senior.
 In 2006, he signed as an undrafted free agent with the Green Bay Packers, however he did not make the roster.

 Coaching career

 North Dakota State

 In 2006, Cooper started his coaching career at his alma mater working as a graduate assistant until 2008.
 In 2009 he was made the team's defensive ends coach.
 In 2013 he added the responsibility of being the Bisons’ special teams coordinator.

 Wyoming

 In 2014, Cooper went with Craig Bohl to Wyoming where he served as the defensive ends coach and special teams coordinator until the end of the 2019 season.
 Additionally in 2019 he was the team's defensive run game coordinator.